Superexpert/superexpert-ai-docs/docs/quick-start/index.markdown

 ## Step 1 — Register and Set Up Your AI Agent

 1. Go to the [Superexpert.AI demo site](https://demo.superexpert.ai).
-2. Register a new account.
+2. Click the `Register` link at the bottom of the screen to register a new account.
 3. Immediately after registration, you'll land on the **New Agent** page:
-   - Enter the agent name: `robot-assistant`.
+   - Enter a unique name for your agent, for example: `robot-assistant-99`.
-   - Description: `Assists customers in selecting and buying household robots and tracking their orders.`
+   - Enter the following Description: `Assists customers in selecting and buying household robots and tracking their orders.`
 4. Click **Create**.

 ![New Agent](new-agent.png)
 *Figure 1: Creating your first AI Agent*

 After creating your agent, you'll land on the **Agents page**, which lists your available agents.
 Each agent has **Edit**, **Tasks**, and **Chat** buttons.

+> **Note:** Agent names, like Internet domain names, must be globally unique.

 ---